By Janene Ellefson, NVM Express Marketing Workgroup Co-Chair

 More information on the 2019 specification updates can be found in the NVM Express, Inc. developed presentations from Conference ConCepts’ NVMe Developer Days event.
 Visit our website to view the presentations.

-One thing is clear: NVMe is here to stay and will continue to make an impact well beyond 2019.
+One thing is clear: NVMe technology is here to stay and will continue to make an impact well beyond 2019.
 If you would like to join NVM Express, Inc. and contribute to our continued innovations in the storage industry, I encourage you to visit our membership page to learn more.